Serialization and Deserialization with ObjectMapper

 CollectionType to specify the type of collection you want to get as a result.
 But in this case, you don’t need it.
 The default behavior of the ObjectMapper when deserializing Objects in a List is to create a list of field-value maps.

 Jackson – Deserialize to a List of Objects

 In this case, you want to explicitly set the type of the collection to

 PersonV2, otherwise you will get a Map as shown before.
-Remember that this strategy for passing types is needed because of Type Erasure, that prevents you from using generics as in
+Remember that this strategy for passing types is needed because of Type Erasure, which prevents you from using generics as in

 List<PersonV2> value = mapper.readValue(json, List<PersonV2>.class);.